Guevara-chan/Flow/README.md

 -	One map editor for players and developer.
 -	Random map generation mode.

+## /Reassembling/:
+**Flow: God is Dead** is written completely in *PureBasic v4.40*, though compatible with *5.2x (LTS)*.
+It relies on Blitz3D freeware engine, which is bundled here as DLL.
+To compile project just use 'Main.pb' as root sourcefile.

 ##/Requirements (tested)/:
 **Proc.
 Unit >=** *Pentium IV*, *2.0GHz*
 **R.A.M. >=** *2.0GB*